AdamJHowell/I2CBusScanner/README.md

 ## Hardware

-The only required hardware is an I2C device and
+The only required hardware is an I2C device and a MCU to run this program on.

 ## Libraries